Comforted Companions ®

 and why Comforted Companions is the most unique option in the area.

 In addition to reading our informative website, we highly recommend reading our

 Google Reviews to read what actual clients are saying about their compassionate experience.

 How will I know when it is the “right time” to euthanize my pet?
 Is my pet suffering?

 This is the most common question asked in regard to in home euthanasia.
 As pet owners, you have more knowledge than you may think as you know your pet better than anyone else.
 You are ultimately our best resource in assessing your pet’s quality of life through all of your experiences with them through the years as well as knowing individual personality traits that make him/her the pet you know and love.
-To further assist families in being able to answer this question as accurately as possible, Dr. Alexis has created what she calls the “Quality of Life Assessment appointment”.
-During this appointment she will assess your pet in their home environment (over the phone assessment is also possible!) and listen to your concerns so that she can guide you on reading your pet’s ability to navigate his/her environment, noticing changes in your pets personality, body language and facial expressions, as well as recognize subtle signs of pain, etc. This appointment option is intended to allow families to feel as if they made this difficult decision at the most appropriate time for their pet.
+To further assist families in being able to answer this question, Dr. Alexis personally offers FREE 15-20 minute phone consults.
+This also allows your family time to get to know the veterinarian coming to your home. and has also created what she calls the “Quality of Life Assessment appointment”.
+Please note that due to Covid19, Dr. Alexis is limited to phone consults and home euthanasia appointments at this time.
+During her phone calls, owners are given honest and informative guidance.
+If she feels that more can be done for your pet, she will tell you.
+She is extremely supportive, but very honest and only wants what is best for your family.
+During her full telemedicine appointments (Currently unavailable to book these appointments due to a limited schedule with Covid), she will address your concerns so that she can guide you on reading your pet’s ability to navigate his/her environment, to enable you to notice slight changes in your pet's personality, body language and facial expressions, as well as recognize subtle signs of pain, etc. This appointment option is intended to allow families to feel as if they made this difficult decision at the most appropriate time for their pet.

 What should I do with other pets in the home?